AlphaAnas/database-managment-system-using-SQL-and-PYQT-5-and-PYQT-6/README.md

-# POSHAAK-database:
+# POSHAAK-database System using SQL AND PYTHON:

+'''sh
-a database management system build using PYQT6 for interface of an online store , POSHAAK, which deals in children clothing as my database final project in university
+a database management system build using PYQT6 for interface of an online store , POSHAAK, which deals in children clothing as my database final project in university'''
+'''sh
 To run in your local desktop first make a database named POSHAAK and then USE THE DATABASE QUERY in database folder to make the tables on which this project works on
 Explanation of the Project :There are two types of users admins and customers, both have different interfaces, admins have user type star in customers table, feel free to login with credentials from customer table .
 The screens are .ui files and the code uses PYQT5 AND PYQT6 in some places.
 The delete functionality can be explanded more for the admin.
+'''